JuulLabs/pommel/README.md

 Pommel expects `class`es annotated with `@SoloModule` to have a constructor that is is annotated with `@Inject`.
 Multiple constructors annotated with `@Inject` is not supported as Dagger itself only supports a single constructor annotated with `@Inject`.
 All parameters passed into the constructor must also be on the Dagger graph, as this is another expectation of Dagger constructor injection

-Pommel expects all functions annotated with `@SoloModule` to be `static` due to the fact the generated module needs to call the annotated function.
+Pommel expects all functions annotated with `@SoloModule` to be `static` due to the fact that the generated module needs to call the annotated function.
-As a result Pommel only supports top level functions and functions that are enclosed in a `object` or `companion` class
+As a result Pommel only supports top level functions and functions that are enclosed in an `object` or `companion` class

-Pommel will install your dependency into the correct component given the scope your dependency was annotated with.
-If you do not provide a scope to the dependency Pommel will by default install into the SingletonComponent.
-If you annotate your dependency with a custom scope you will get a compiler error as Pommel does currently not support being installed into a custom component.
-You can get around this current limitation by setting the `install` parameter to false and pommel will skip generating the `InstallIn` annotation on your module.
-The downside is you now have to manually include the generated module into your dagger graph rather the module being auto installed in for you.
+Pommel was designed to be used with Dagger-Hilt so it expects a component to be passed into the `installIn` parameter.
+The component passed into `installIn`  follows the same limitations imposed by Dagger-Hilt.
+The component must be one of the predefined Dagger-Hilt components or a custom component annotated with `DefineComponent`.
+If there is a need to not install a generated `SoloModule` please file a GitHub issue.

 # Download